February 21, 2018

 10. Intense worries or fears that get in the way of daily activitieslike hanging out with friends or going to classes.

 Now that we know some of the warning signs, how can we ensure our teenage students are not struggling with a mental health issue and how can we help them if they are?
-Join us for our on-demand webinar focused upon Teen Mental Health, featuring Sarah Johnson, M.S., L.P.C., aka: “The Happiness Fairy,” and Mental Health Director at the LaCrosse Area YMCA .
-You will leave the webinar with knowledge and strategies aimed at identifying mental health concerns, suggestions for ways to mitigate triggers, and self-care techniques to help you be your best so you can effectively care for others.
+Watch our free, oon-demand webinar focusing on Teen Mental Health, featuring Sarah Johnson, M.S., L.P.C., the Mental Health Director at the LaCrosse Area YMCA .
+This webinar is packed with knowledge and strategies aimed at identifying mental health concerns, suggestions for ways to mitigate triggers, and self-care techniques to help you be your best so you can effectively care for others.

 Sources: